yatharthtaneja/Kathputli-js/README.md

 ## Overview

-**KathPutli** is an AR Puppetry experience developed in Java.
+**KathPutli** is an AR Puppetry experience developed in JavaScript.
 The AR characters are inspired by real life objects and have animations that can be triggered by voice cues.
 Currently the project is a working prototype and hence have limited characters and voice cues.

 The project was developed as part of coursework of the Designing Interactive Systems course at IIIT Delhi.